aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-pdf/_index.md

 The following code example demonstrates how to convert a document to PDF 1.7 using [PdfSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/PdfSaveOptions) with compliance to PDF17:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithPdfSaveOptions-ConversionToPDF17.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithPdfSaveOptions-ConversionToPDF17.java" >}}

 ## Convert an Image to PDF